PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/README.md

 ## Overview

-This project simulates a complex service provider-style environment integrating MPLS, OSPF, BGP (with route reflectors and confederations), L3VPN with VRF, IPsec VPN tunnels, redistribution between routing protocols, and core enterprise LAN features.
-The lab is built entirely in EVE-NG using Cisco IOSv, IOSv-L2, CSR1000v, and a Linux node.
+This project simulates a service provider-style environment integrating OSPF, BGP (with route reflectors and confederations), VRF-lite, IPsec VPN tunnels, redistribution between routing protocols, and core enterprise LAN features.
+The lab is built entirely in EVE-NG using Cisco IOSv-L2, CSR1000v, and a Linux node.
 The lab includes:

 * BGP with confederation and route reflection
 * Multi-area OSPF with virtual link and stub/NSSA areas
-* MPLS core with L3VPN (VRF, RD/RT)
+* Basic VRF-Lite without MPLS
-* Sham-link between PE routers
 * Redistribution between OSPF and BGP with loop prevention
 * Branch IPsec VPN tunnel with IKEv2
 * LAN switching with STP, LACP, and DR/BDR election